alexliyihao/AAPI_code/README.md

 inference to provide an intuitive notion of model fit and the minimal amount of labeling required for acceptable model performance.

+## Project Final Report
+The final report for this project can be seen from: [finalreport](Auto-annotation of Pathology Images.pdf)

+## Video Demonstration
+A video presentation with slides can be found on Youtube via https://youtu.be/XTHRxxOoG-k.

 ## Installation
 1. Required packages can be found in the [requirements](requirements.txt) file, it's recommended to use a virtual environment to install all required packages through pip.